Spark by Hilton: History

 Hilton has marketed the Spark brand beyond the United States.
-The 72-room Spark by Hilton Toronto Markham in Ontario, Canada, opened in 2024 as its first hotel there; a unit in London opened that same year as the first Spark in Europe; and a location in Austria also had opened by the end of 2024.
+The 72-room Spark by Hilton Toronto Markham in Ontario, Canada, opened in 2024 as its first hotel there; a unit in London opened that same year as the first Spark in Europe, and another location in Austria had opened by the end of 2024.
 In 2024, the company struck a licensing agreement with Olive by Embassy, subsidiary of the Embassy Group, for 150 units in India, primarily in the country's south.
-Hilton launched Spark in Mexico in February 2025 with a goal of establishing some 25 hotels in the country, with a focus on mid-size and emerging cities.
+Hilton launched Spark in Mexico in February 2025, with the goal of establishing some 25 hotels in the country, focused on mid-size and emerging cities.

+As of 2026, the only "newly built" Spark location is the one near Harry Reid International Airport, serving the Las Vegas metro area.
+Additionally, Saudi Arabia opened its first Spark location, the Spark by Hilton Makkah Aziziyah, in Mecca.